nsporillo/GlobalWarming/README.md

 + Every tree growth causes a "Reduction" from emissions with an associated numerical value (based on the model)
 + The global temperature is a function of the net global carbon score.
 + As the global temperature rises, the frequency and severity of negative climate damages increases.
-+ Allow players to purchase "carbon offsets" which instantly reduce their personal carbon score
++ Players can purchase "carbon offsets" which creates a tree-planting bounty for other players to furfill.

+## Challenges
++ Currently, a tree growth will instantly reduce CO2 levels so players can commercially farm trees while still reducing emissions.
+This is not ideal.
+Keeping track of all planted trees is an expensive operation, so some ingenuity is needed here.

 ## (Planned) Features
 + Scoreboard Integration - Players can compete for carbon neutrality!
 The worst polluters can be shamed.
 + Economy Integration - Carbon Offsetting using your in-game currency!
-Make em pay for being lazy with not replanting.
+Set up tree-planting bountys
 + Carbon Scorecard - Each player can see their latest carbon footprint trends via command line.
 + Multi-world - You can experiment with this plugin on one of your worlds to test it out!
 + Custom Models - The inner numerical workings are configurable as possible.
 Set thresholds, probabilities, and distributions.